 Symptoms of biotin deficiency are known to include hair loss and loss of hair colour, dry scaly skin, cracked lips, a swollen and painful tongue, dry eyes, a loss of appetite, fatigue, insomnia and depression.

-Symptoms of excessive biotin intake are believed to include thinning hair, cystic acne, increased urination, diarrhoea, mild nausea and acute respiratory problems.
+Symptoms of excessive biotin intake are believed to include, cystic acne, increased urination, diarrhoea, mild nausea and acute respiratory problems.
 It is important to note, however, that these reports are largely anecdotal and the amounts of vitamin B7 involved are also mostly unknown.